Brandied figs poached in honey, orange juice and anise, served with a scoop of orange zested mascarpone.

-They’re all a great example of 1 + 1 = 3, meaning their combination of flavors elevates each food component to a level it can’t get to on its own.
+The combination of their flavors elevates each food component to a level it can’t get to on its own.
 They bring out the best in each other, like a trusted best friend.
-For me, ‘figs & honey’ is in that category too, and if you throw in a little orange, brandy, and mascarpone – well I’m just about in Heaven.
+For me, ‘figs & honey’ is in that category, and if you throw in a little orange, brandy, and mascarpone – well I’m just about in Heaven.

-This is a recipe that recently won a Wild Card pick on FOOD52 (under my username Chez Suzanne) for which I’m thrilled.
-It’s really easy to make, and best of all, the components can be done ahead and assembled on the plate just before serving.
-I’ve made it several times, but this time I made it with the killer mascarpone I made a couple of days ago, and added some orange zest to the Whipped Cream instead of lemon.
+This is a recipe that recently won a Wild Card pick on FOOD52.
+It’s super easy to make, and the components can be done ahead and assembled on the plate just before serving.
+I’ve made it several times, but this time I made it with the killer homemade mascarpone I made a couple of days ago, and added some orange zest to the whipped Cream instead of lemon.
+Killer.

-- The anise seed can be substituted by a star anise, half of a cinnamon stick, or a few crush pods of cardamom.
+- Alternatives to the anise seed are star anise, half of a cinnamon stick, or a few crush pods of cardamom.

-- The fig compote is great on its own; with the mascarpone; or over a scoop of honey ice cream.
-It’s all up to you how decadent you want to get.
+- The fig compote is great on its own, with the mascarpone, or over a scoop of honey ice cream.

 - 16 dried figs